major101x/anime-quote-generator.github.io/README.md

 # Anime Quote Generator

-Anime Quote Generator is a Web application that generates random quotes from popular anime series.
+Anime Quote Generator is a web application that generates random quotes from popular anime series.
 The application uses the [AnimeChan API](https://animechan.vercel.app/) to fetch the data.

 ## Getting Started